BIATeam/BIADocs/versioned_docs/version-V5/30-BIAToolKit/90-Templates.md

 2. Checkout the target version
 3. Clone the BIAToolKit repository into the same root folder as BIADemo
 4. Go into BIADemo sources and run the script `BIADemo\Tools\4-BIADemo-BIAToolKit.ps1`
-5. A packaged version of BIADemo named as `BIADemo_X.Y.Z.zip` without the specific content `BIADemo` will be created into your sources of BIAToolkit into the subfolder `BIADemoVersions`
+5. A packaged version of BIADemo named as `BIADemo_X.Y.Z.zip` without the specific content between `BIADemo` markups will be created into your sources of BIAToolkit into the subfolder `BIADemoVersions`
 6. Open the BIAToolkit solution into Visual Studio
 7. Open the test explorer of the BIAToolKit solution into Visual Studio
 8. Edit into the `FileGeneratorTestFixture` class the `biaDemoZipPath` variable and `referenceProject.FrameworkVersion` to the corresponding values of the packaged version of BIADemo to compare